hubwriter/dash-highlighter/README.md

 **Dashes not highlighting?**
 - Ensure the text contains actual en dashes (–) or em dashes (—), not regular hyphens (-)
 - The extension only processes visible text content
+- The extension does not highlight dashes in edit mode (i.e. when you are editing a page or adding a comment)

 **Performance issues?**
 - The extension is optimized for performance, but very large pages might see slight delays